-- All phase subroutines are standard ESMF methods with the same parameter list: - model a reference to the component itself (ESMF_GridComp) - importState a container (ESMF_State) for input fields - exportState a container (ESMF_State) for output fields - clock keeps track of model time (ESMF_Clock) - rc an integer return code - If the subroutine succeeds, it should return ESMF_SUCCESS in the return code.
+- All specialization subroutines are standard ESMF attachable methods with the same parameter list: - model a reference to the component itself (ESMF_GridComp) - rc an integer return code - If the subroutine succeeds, it should return ESMF_SUCCESS in the return code.
 Otherwise it should return an error code.
 The list of pre-defined ESMF error codes is provided in the ESMF Reference Manual.